zhangchl007/MCW-App-modernization/HOL/Hands-on lab step-by-step - App modernization.md

 ### Task 1: Sign up for a PowerApps account

-1. Go to <https://web.powerapps.com> and sign up for a new account, using the same account you have been using in Azure
+1. Go to <https://web.powerapps.com> and sign up for a new account, using the same account you have been using in Azure.

-2. You may receive an email asking you to verify your account request, with a link to continue the process
+2. You may receive an email asking you to verify your account request, with a link to continue the process.

-3. Download and install PowerApps Studio from the Microsoft store: <https://www.microsoft.com/en-us/store/p/powerapps/9nblggh5z8f3>
+3. Download and install PowerApps Studio from the Microsoft store: <https://www.microsoft.com/en-us/store/p/powerapps/9nblggh5z8f3>.

 ### Task 2: Create new SQL connection

-1. With your PowerApps account created and logged into the PowerApps website, click on the **Connections** link on left menu of the page
+1. With your PowerApps account created and logged into the PowerApps website, select the **Connections** link on left menu of the page.

-2. Click on the **New connection** button on top of the page
+2. Select the **New connection** button on top of the page.

-3. Type **SQL** into the search box, and then click on the **SQL Server** item in the list below
+3. Type **SQL** into the search box, and then select the **SQL Server** item in the list below.

     ![In the New connection section, the search field is set to SQL.
 In the item list below, SQL Server is selected.](images/Hands-onlabstep-by-step-Appmodernizationimages/media/image189.png "New connection section")

-4. Within the SQL Server connection dialog, select the **Connect directly (cloud services)** radio button
+4. Within the SQL Server connection dialog, select the **Connect directly (cloud services)** radio button.

 5. Consult your saved SQL Server connection string (or locate it in Azure) to fill in the **SQL server name**, **Username**, and **Password** values.
-The **SQL Database name** should be **ContosoInsurance**
+The **SQL Database name** should be **ContosoInsurance**.

     ![The SQL Server dialog box fields are completed.](images/Hands-onlabstep-by-step-Appmodernizationimages/media/image190.png "SQL Server dialog  box")

 ### Task 3: Create a new app

-1. Open PowerApps Studio and sign in with the same account
+1. Open PowerApps Studio and sign in with the same account.

-2. Click **New** on the left-hand menu, and then **click the right arrow** next to the list below the **Create an app from your data** heading
+2. Select **New** on the left-hand menu, and then **select the right arrow** next to the list below the **Create an app from your data** heading.

     ![In the PowerApps Studio, the New button on the left is selected.
 The right arrow to the right of Create an app from your data is also selected.](images/Hands-onlabstep-by-step-Appmodernizationimages/media/image191.png "PowerApps Studio")

-3. Click on the **SQL Server connection** you created in the previous task
+3. Select the **SQL Server connection** you created in the previous task

     ![In PowerApps Studio, under Connections, the SQL Server connection is selected.](images/Hands-onlabstep-by-step-Appmodernizationimages/media/image192.png "PowerApps Studio")

-4. Click **default** under Choose a dataset
+4. Select **default** under Choose a dataset.

-5. Click on **Policies** under Choose a table
+5. Select **Policies** under Choose a table.

     ![In PowerApps Studio, under Choose a table, Policies is selected.](images/Hands-onlabstep-by-step-Appmodernizationimages/media/image193.png "PowerApps Studio")

-6. Click **Connect**
+6. Select **Connect**.

 ### Task 4: Design app

 1. The new app will automatically be created and displayed within the designer.
-Click on the title for the first page (currently named \[dbo\].\[Policies\]) and edit the text in the formula field to read **Policies**
+Select the title for the first page (currently named \[dbo\].\[Policies\]) and edit the text in the formula field to read **Policies**.

     ![All of the Policy options display.](images/Hands-onlabstep-by-step-Appmodernizationimages/media/image194.png "Policies section")

-2. Select the **DetailScreen** screen on the left-hand side
+2. Select the **DetailScreen** screen on the left-hand side.

     ![On the Home tab, under Screens, DetailScreen1 is selected.](images/Hands-onlabstep-by-step-Appmodernizationimages/media/image195.png "DetailScreen screen")